Lake George New York

 PARANORMAL FINDINGS

-It is confirmed by staff, visitors and paranormal investigators that the full paranormal sports package, including poltergeist activity, is available at Fort William Henry Museum, all of which is sure to make a believer out of the strongest skeptic.
+It is confirmed by staff, visitors and paranormal investigators that the full paranormal sports package, including poltergeist activity is available at Fort William Henry Museum, sure to make a believer out of the strongest skeptic.

 There is strong evidence to back up the personal experiences reported by people.
-Paranormal investigation groups, famous or not, plus the fort’s own ghost tours, have been successful in experiencing and catching spirits in the act.
+Paranormal investigation groups, famous and regular, plus the fort’s own ghost tours, have been successful in experiencing and catching the spirits in the act.

-Both the investigators from TAPS Ghost Hunters (Season 6, Episode 22), and Jason and Kelly from the Portals From Hell TV show, investigated Fort William Henry Museum.
-Both groups caught some hard evidence and had strong personal experiences.
+Both the investigators from TAPS Ghost Hunters, Season 6, Ep.
+22, and Jason and Kelly from the Portals From Hell TV show, investigated Fort William Henry Museum.
+Both groups caught hard evidence, and had strong personal experiences.

 STILL HAUNTED?

+A Big Yes Indeed!
 The traumatized are restless and trying to find peace in a place where they met their terrifying end.
-They go back to the duties, they relive their terror and pain, they enjoy the good memories they still have, and they find the living a great escape from what troubles them.
+They go back to their duties, they relive their terror and pain, they enjoy the good memories they still have and find the living a great escape from what troubles them.

 LOCATION